MicroFutures

 How to Calculate Tick Value

 Tick value is the dollar change in your P&L when price moves one tick.
 For MES: if the S&P 500 moves from 5,200.00 to 5,200.25 (one tick), your one-contract position gains or loses $1.25.
 A 10-tick move ($2.50 of index movement) is worth $12.50 per MES contract.
+The tick value calculator does this conversion for any move on any of the six micros.

 How to Calculate P&L on a Futures Trade